-Graffiti is a form of criminal damage so you should report it.
+Graffiti is a form of criminal damage and is illegal.
+If you see graffiti, report it.

-If the graffiti is on a private house or small business (such as a corner shop or small independent office), we will remove it for free.
+- If graffiti is on a private house or small business (such as a corner shop or small independent office), the council will remove it for free.

-If the graffiti is on property belonging to a larger business, we will make a charge.
-The charge is based on the length of time taken to remove the graffiti.
+- If graffiti is on property belonging to a larger business, we will make a charge, based on the length of time taken to remove the graffiti.

 We aim to remove graffiti within 2 working days.
 If the graffiti is 2 metres or more above the ground or in a place that's difficult to access, this sometimes takes longer.

 If the graffiti is abusive, obscene or racist, we'll remove it within 24 hours.

 There are no legal sites for graffiti within the borough and all graffiti is considered criminal damage under the Criminal Damage Act 1971.
 People caught in the act of graffiti or intending to cause graffiti can receive an on-the-spot fine called a Fixed Penalty Notice (FPN) of £80.